Greenland: Recording a Trip on a Blog

 Valley Advocate photographer Paul Shoul and GoNOMAD.com Editor Max Hartshorne went to Greenland in early November 2006.
-The opportunity to see the world’s largest island and share this unknown place with readers was worth minus ten degree temperatures and ferocious wind chills that November brings to this sparsely settled and beautiful landscape.
+The opportunity to see the world’s largest island and share this unknown place with readers was worth minus ten-degree temperatures and a ferocious wind chill that November brings to this sparsely settled and beautiful landscape.

 As the polar ice cap melts and recedes, Greenland is changing, and despite its remoteness, it is becoming a travel destination.
-Air Greenland will begin regular air service between the US and Greenland in May 2007.
 Below are some of the daily posts from Max’s blog, Readuponit, put up during the trip.

 Greenland: A First Glimpse of Life Above the Circle